-Adjust your marketing activities to match the buying behavior of your customers in 2020 - both online and in the physical store - and enjoy a remarkably positive impact on your bottom line.
+Adjust your marketing activities to match the buying behavior of your customers - both online and in the physical store - and enjoy a remarkably positive impact on your bottom line.

 Many companies are struggling with their offline sales.
 It's difficult to get customers off the couch and down to the physical store.